Who Is Ichiro Suzuki?

 Born on October 22, 1973, in Kasugai, Japan, baseball player Ichiro Suzuki became a seven-time batting champion in his home country.
 After joining Major League Baseball's Seattle Mariners in 2001, he became the second player to win Rookie of the Year and MVP Awards in the same season.
-Ichiro set an ML single-season record for hits in 2004 and recorded career hit No. 4,000 in August 2013.
-In 2015, he recorded his recording-breaking 4,257th career hit.
+Ichiro set an MLB single-season record for hits in 2004 and accumulated career hit No. 4,000 in August 2013.
+In 2015, he recorded the 4,257th hit of his professional career, breaking the MLB record held by Pete Rose.

 Ichiro Suzuki was born on October 22, 1973, in Kasugai, Japan.
 His father, Nobuyuki, was a former high school player who was determined to give his son an early start in the sport.
 Ichiro began training at age 3, their practices eventually becoming daily sessions that stretched well into nighttime.